jimschubert/changelog/README.md

-  -o, --owner=   GitHub Owner/Org name (required) [$GITHUB_OWNER] -r, --repo=    GitHub Repo name (required) [$GITHUB_REPO] -f, --from=    Begin changelog from this commit or tag -t, --to=      End changelog at this commit or tag (default: HEAD) -c, --config=  Config file location for more advanced options beyond defaults -v, --version  Display version information
+  -o, --owner=   GitHub Owner/Org name (required) [$GITHUB_OWNER] -r, --repo=    GitHub Repo name (required) [$GITHUB_REPO] -f, --from=    Begin changelog from this commit or tag -t, --to=      End changelog at this commit or tag (default: master) -c, --config=  Config file location for more advanced options beyond defaults -l, --local    Prefer local commits when gathering commit logs (as opposed to querying via API)
+      --max=     The maximum number of commits to include -v, --version  Display version information

 Help Options: